Living a meaningful life through gardening activities6th February 2019 | 3 min read

 One of our keen gardeners, Rex at Quakers Hill, gets deep enjoyment from the simple act of growing produce in his own little patch of the garden.
 Rex enthuses, “Being able to garden in the home makes you feel like you have your own little piece of Australia – and nothing tastes sweeter than a tomato you’ve grown yourself!”

-Tingara Hills is another home embracing the concept of community gardening.
+Tingira Hills Care Community is another home embracing the concept of community gardening.
 Raised garden beds were designed and built under the guidance of Lifestyle Coordinator, Ashleigh Yager and Maintenance Officer, Stephan Moore.
 The raised beds allow all residents to enjoy gardening, regardless of their physical or cognitive ability.

 Ashleigh explained, “At the start, everyone was provided with step-by-step instructions on how to use the area.
 Now we find that our residents are organising and undertaking projects themselves and getting a great deal of satisfaction as a result.